go-ap/fedbox/doc/INSTALL.md

 }
 ```

-## Allowing for WebFinger actor discovery
+## WebFinger actor discovery

 Similarly to how OAuth2 is handled by a different service that uses the same storage backend as FedBOX, for providing
-web-finger (and other .well-known end-points) we have a [different microservice](https://github.com/go-ap/webfinger?tab=readme-ov-file#webfinger-handlers-on-top-of-go-activitypub-storage).
+web-finger we have a different [microservice for .well-known](https://github.com/go-ap/webfinger?tab=readme-ov-file#webfinger-handlers-on-top-of-go-activitypub-storage) end-points.

 It can also be run with the same configuration `.env` file as FedBOX.